MTH548/MTH548/docs/_sources/Digests/digest_8.rst

     for anything?

-I explained in class at some point that having camera on or off will not impact your grade, it is a matter of courtesy and kindness.
-Attendance is graded and as it is stated in the syllabus it counts for 10% of the final grade.
+I explained in class at some point that having camera on or off will not impact your grade.
+It is a matter of courtesy and kindness.
+As it stated in the syllabus attendance is graded and it counts for 10% of the final grade.

 **Elita asks:**